grounds/grounds-exec/README.md

     make images-pull

-If you want to push this images to your own repository:
+If you want to push these images to your own repository:

     REPOSITORY="<you repository>" make images-push